Sneha1-1/ML-DL-Projects/README.md

 Language : Python

 Environment : Jupyter notebook
-Path : <a href="https://github.com/Sneha1-1/Projects/tree/main/Loan_Defaulter_Prediction" > Loan Defaulter prediction</a>
+Path : <a href="https://github.com/Sneha1-1/ML-DL-Projects/tree/main/Bank-Credit-Card" > Bank Credit Card Defaulter</a>

 #### Outcome :
 1. We will apply different models on the dataset and compare them.